tenda96/Dockwatch-Telegram-Relay/README.md

 A small Docker relay that receives **Mattermost webhook notifications from Dockwatch** and forwards them to a **Telegram group or Telegram forum topic**.

-This is useful when Dockwatch does not support Telegram `message_thread_id` directly.
+It is useful when Dockwatch does not support Telegram `message_thread_id` directly.

 ## How it works